isaacpulatov/hubway/README.md

 B) 'returned_or_not' orders the bike stations by the rate at which users return the bikes to that same station at which they started.

-C) The script 'f_to_m_ratio' orders the stations by the female-to-male ratio of total ride time for rides that began at that station.
+C) 'f_to_m_ratio' orders the stations by the female-to-male ratio of total ride time for rides that began at that station.